-Childhood cancer is the most common disease-related cause of death in childhood in the western world.
-Thanks to therapeutic improvements in the past decades, survival rates for childhood cancer now exceed 80%, leading to a growing population of long-term survivors.
-However, cancer and its treatment can cause adverse late effects, such as second primary malignancies, heart and lung disease, hearing loss, and infertility.
-These adverse late effects may impact survivors' health, health behaviour and quality of life, and may lead to premature death.
+Childhood cancer is the most common disease-related cause of death in children in developed countries.
+Survival rates for childhood cancer now exceed 80% thanks to therapeutic improvements in the past decades [Schindler-2017], leading to a growing population of long-term survivors.
+However, cancer and its treatment can cause late effects, such as secondary neoplasms, heart and lung diseases, hearing loss, and infertility.
+Late effects may have an impact on survivors' health, health behaviour and quality of life, and may lead to premature death.
 Comprehensive data on the burden of late effects of childhood cancer including premature mortality and their risk factors are scarce.
 The SCCR has a broad research program focusing on long-term outcomes including the national Swiss Childhood Cancer Survivor Study (SCCSS), prospective, clinical studies on lung and cardiovascular diseases, and a study on cause-specific long-term mortality.

-The group aims:
+The research group aims to:

-- To investigate prevalence, incidence and spectrum of somatic and psychosocial outcomes including second primary neoplasms, somatic health, mental health, educational and social outcomes, health-related quality of life, and cause-specific long-term mortality. - To determine sociodemographic, cancer- and treatment related predictors associated with long-term outcomes. - To describe health behaviours in long-term survivors. - To investigate and improve follow-up care after child-hood cancer among long-term survivors.
+- Investigate prevalence, incidence and spectrum of somatic and psychosocial outcomes including, somatic health, mental health, educational and social outcomes, health-related quality of life, secondary neoplasms, and cause-specific long-term mortality. - Determine sociodemographic, cancer- and treatment related predictors associated with long-term outcomes. - · Describe health behaviours, and - Investigate and improve follow-up care in childhood cancer survivors.